Germany's defence minister resigns amid Ukraine criticism | Law-Order

 But critics, some inside Germany's governing coalition, have long complained of Scholz's perceived hesitancy to step up aid.
 Lambrecht was overshadowed on the issue by the chancellor, who made most major announcements.

-She was respected in those roles but was widely viewed as one of the Scholz government's weakest links at the Defence Ministry.
+She was respected in those roles but was widely viewed as one of the Scholz government's weakest links at the Defense Ministry.

 The notoriously unwieldy department has a history of diminishing ministers' reputations.